jakoch/php-wasm-devbox/README.md

 ### Developing the playground

+- Start editing `/playground` files.
-- start `php -S localhost:8000` in the playground folder
+- Start the server with `php -S localhost:8000` in the playground folder.
-- browse to `localhost:8000`
+- Browse to `localhost:8000`.
-- start editing `/playground` files
+- For the todo and feature list, refer to the [playground readme](./playground/readme.md).